Trochlear nerve: Course

 Each trochlear nerve originates from a trochlear nucleus in the medial midbrain.
-From their respective nuclei, the two trochlear nerves then travel dorsal-ward through the substance of the midbrain surrounded by the periaqueductal gray, crossing over (decussating) within the midbrain before emerging from the dorsal midbrain just below the inferior colliculus.
+From their respective nuclei, the two trochlear nerves then travel dorsal-ward through the substance of the midbrain surrounded by the periaqueductal gray, crossing over (decussating) within the midbrain before emerging from the dorsal midbrain just inferior to the inferior colliculus.
 Each trochlear nerve thus comes to course on the contralateral side, first passing laterally (to the side) and then anteriorly around the pons, then running forward toward the eye in the subarachnoid space.
 It passes between the posterior cerebral artery and the superior cerebellar artery.
 It then pierces the dura just under free margin of the tentorium cerebelli, close to the crossing of the attached margin of the tentorium and within millimeters of the posterior clinoid process.
 It runs on the outer wall of the cavernous sinus.
 Finally, it enters the orbit through the superior orbital fissure and to innervate the superior oblique muscle.